-She and her team created an impactful trailer that was released on the web a few years ago.
+She and her team created an impactful trailer that was released on the web.
 The trailer was designed to help crowdfund the making of a full-length film.

 The Kickstarter campaign was a success, having raised $215,000 (Amarillo’s goal was $175,000).